 Accommodations are modifications to policy, procedure or practice that may include the provision of auxiliary aids and services designed to afford students with disabilities equal access to all Skidmore programs and activities.
-Accommodations will be considered reasonable when they do not fundamentally alter the nature of a program, course, or service or present an undue financial or administrative burden to the College.
-The Coordinator of Student Access Services will seek to implement accommodations preferred by the student making the request and, at times, may consult with individual faculty members, academic departments, and other academic and administrative offices to evaluate whether a requested accommodation meets the above definition of "reasonable."
+Accommodations will be considered when they do not fundamentally alter the nature of a program, course, or service or present an undue financial or administrative burden to the College.
+The Coordinator of Student Access Services will seek to implement accommodations preferred by the student making the request and, at times, may consult with individual faculty members, academic departments, and other academic and administrative offices to evaluate whether a requested accommodation is appropriate.

 Identification of Accommodations

-As indicated above, identifying appropriate and reasonable accommodations is best achieved through an interactive and individualized process and to this end, students are strongly encouraged to engage in an open dialogue with the Coordinator regarding their personal and academic strengths and the physical and/or learning barriers experienced as a result of a disability.
+As indicated above, identifying appropriate accommodations is best achieved through an interactive and individualized process and to this end, students are strongly encouraged to engage in an open dialogue with the Coordinator regarding their personal and academic strengths and the physical and/or learning barriers experienced as a result of a disability.
 In order to foster the development of a strong interpersonal relationship, the coordinator will take the following steps subsequent to the receipt of each completed application:

 - Establish an individual student file and maintain all disability records in a secure and confidential manner.